-You could invest in the ProShares S&P 500 Dividend Aristocrats ETF (NOBL), but there are two main disadvantages: the fund has a relatively high expense ratio of 0.35%, and it does not offer any customization – which means buyers of the ETFs will be forced to buy into overvalued stocks.
+You could invest in the ProShares S&P 500 Dividend Aristocrats ETF (NOBL), but there are two main disadvantages: the fund has an expense ratio of 0.35%, and it does not offer any customization – which means buyers of the ETFs will be forced to buy into overvalued stocks.
 While the Dividend Aristocrats are all great businesses their stocks may not make great investments if they are trading at sky-high valuation multiples.

 Indeed, the amount of control that is available to investors who buy individual stocks is hard to overstate.

 If you are retired, as an example, you might require high dividend stocks with yields over 5%.
 You might also prefer low volatility, low price-to-earnings ratios, or stocks with long dividend histories (like the Dividend Kings).
 A portfolio with these characteristics can only be created by investing in individual stocks.

 To sum up, buying individual companies allows investors to tailor their investment accounts to their exact needs and preferences, which is the major advantage over investing in passive investment products.